 Their 6,500 acres of peach trees and 1,000 acres of vegetables were uprooted, wind torn and scorched by the sun.

-"This is what we refer to as sun scald.
-This makes the pepper completely unmarketable and unsellable," Williams said.
+"This is what we refer to as sun scald," Williams said, pointing to a bell pepper with a whitish blemish.
+"This makes the pepper completely unmarketable and unsellable."

-He explains it'll be likely over $1M impact to the farm.
+He explains it'll be likely over $1 million impact to the farm.

-"I finally took a minute I would say Thursday night and it was really emotional knowing what our communities have been through and knowing what our farm had been through, but how we came together and developed a plan to get through this together," Williams said.
+"I finally took a minute, I would say Thursday night, and it was really emotional knowing what our communities have been through and knowing what our farm had been through, but how we came together and developed a plan to get through this together," Williams said.

 Clemson Extension Service specialist of agribusiness Dr. Adam Kantrovich said help is on the way.

-"There's a lot of sleepless nights when your livelihood is completely dependent upon mother nature, but that's why we are farmers as well.
+"There's a lot of sleepless nights when your livelihood is completely dependent upon Mother Nature, but that's why we are farmers as well.
 We enjoy taking care of the land, we enjoy providing what god gives us from the land," Williams said.

-The Clemson Extension said it is helping the state assess the impact of Hurricane/Tropical Storm Helene on South Carolina agricultural production.
+Clemson Extension said it is helping the state assess the impact of Hurricane/Tropical Storm Helene on South Carolina agricultural production.
 A website is available to share impacts and losses to the production of your animals and crops.
 The link to the impact assessment form is: https://arcg.is/0bnjnX2.
 An app is also available for download to enter impact data from the field.
 That link is https://arcg.is/0DXrGj.

 You can also contact your local Farm Service Agency office for questions related to potential disaster assistance. https://www.fsa.usda.gov/programs-and-services/disaster-assistance-program/index